nullexp/finman-user-service/README.md

 # FinMan User Service

 The FinMan User Service is a microservice responsible for managing user information in the FinMan system.
 It includes functionalities for creating, retrieving, updating, and deleting users, as well as handling user authentication and pagination.
+Please note that the default username and password is admin.

 ## Table of Contents
 - [Features](#features)